odeibreton/StringDeviceSimulator/README.md

 - Complete the user journey by allowing the user to select the exercise, input the weight, perform the exercise and how many readings were received

 ⭐️⭐️
-- Send the recorded data to the API
+- Send the recorded data to the API (readings and other data like exercise name and weight)
 - Store the recorded data locally for future processing (including the exercise name and weight)

 ⭐️⭐️⭐️